-The Light of Knowledge focuses on the Arivoli lyakkam (Enlightenment Movement) which is considered to be among the most successful mass literacy movements in recent history.
-Led by activists from the All India People's Science Network and the Progressive Writers' Association, the Arivoli Iyakkam worked in conjunction with district-level administration to encourage active citizenship among the most oppressed people in rural Tamil Nadu.
+The Light of Knowledge focuses on the Arivoli lyakkam (Enlightenment Movement) which is considered among the most successful mass literacy movements in recent history.
+Led by activists from the All India People's Science Network and the Progressive Writers' Association, the Arivoli lyakkam worked in conjunction with district-level administration to encourage active citizenship among the most oppressed people in rural Tamil Nadu.
 Francis Cody's ethnographic study of this social movement and related government programmes highlights the paradoxes inherent in such movements that seek to emancipate people through literacy, when literacy is a power-laden social practice in its own right.
-Contents: Introduction: Of Light Literacy and Knowledge in the Tamil Countryside I. On Being a "Thumbprint": Time and Space in Arivoli Activism 2.
+Contents: Introduction: Of Light Literacy and Knowledge in the Tamil Countryside; I. On Being a "Thumbprint": Time and Space in Arivoli Activism 2.
 Feminizing Enlightenment: The Social and Reciprocal Agency 3.
 Labors of Objectification: Words and Worlds of Pedagogy 4.
 Search for a Method: The Media of Enlightenment 5.
-Subject to Citizenship: Petitions and the Performativity of Signature Epilogue: Reflections on a Time of Charismatic Enlightenment 2013 978-81-2505-235-7 ₹1635 272 pp Hardback Rights: Restricted Multiple Voices and Stories Narratives of Health and Illness Edited by Arima Mishra, Associate Professor, Health, Nutrition and Development Initiative, Azim Premji University, Bengaluru and Suhita Chopra Chatterjee, Professor of Sociology, Department of Humanities and Social Sciences, Indian Institute of Technology, Kharagpur, West Bengal See sociology 2013 978-81-2505-379-8 ₹1980 336 pp Hardback People of the Maldive Islands (Second Edition)
+Subject to Citizenship: Petitions and the Performativity of Signature; Epilogue: Reflections on a Time of Charismatic Enlightenment 2013 978-81-250-5235-7 ₹1785 272 pp Hardback Rights: Restricted Multiple Voices and Stories Narratives of Health and Illness Edited by Arima Mishra, Associate Professor, Health, Nutrition and Development Initiative, Azim Premji University, Bengaluru; and Suhita Chopra Chatterjee, Professor of Sociology, Department of Humanities and Social Sciences.
+Indian Institute of Technology, Kharagpur, West Bengal See social ogy 2013 978-81-250-5379-8 ₹2130 336 pp Hardback

+People of the Maldive Islands

-Clarence Maloney served as Associate Professor of Anthropology in several universities in USA and Bangladesh.
+(Second Edition) Clarence Maloney served as Associate Professor of Anthropology in several universities in USA and Bangladesh.
 Most recently, he served in Afghanistan as Capacity Building Specialist in two water and irrigation projects.
 With a foreword by Xavier-Romero Frias and Mohamed Nasheed

-The author reconstructs the cultural history of the people based on his long experience not only in the Maldives, but also in South India and Sri Lanka.
-The Maldivian peoples' myths, origins, language, customs, religion, political, and economic systems make up this fascinating look at an old culture, now being stirred by the inevitable forces of modernity.
-Contents: 1.
-The Land and its Resources 2.
-Origin Myths and Legends 3.
-The earliest Maldivians 4.
-The Budhist Period and the Divehi Language 5.
-In the midst of the Indian Ocean 6.
-Consumptions Skills and Arts 7.
+In this book, the author reconstructs the cultural history of the Maldivian people based on his long experience not only in the Maldives, but also in South India and Sri Lanka.
+This is a fascinating look at an old culture and its myths, language, customs, religion, political, and economic systems, which are now being stirred by the inevitable forces of modernity.
+Contents: I. The Land and its Resources 2.
+Origin, Myths and Legends 3.
+The Earliest Maldivians 4.
+The Buddhist Period and the Divehi Language 5.
+In the Midst of the Indian Ocean 6.
+Computation, Skills and Arts 7.
 The Political System 8.
 Islam and Social Control 9.
 The old Religion 10.
 The Texture of Society 11.
 Kinship and Family 12.
 Behaviour 13.
-New Stresses in an old Nation 2013 978-81-2505-019-3 ₹2905 488 pp Hardback E-ISBN: 978-81-250-5134-3 Sun Never Sets, The South Asian Migrants in an Age of U.S. Power Vivek Bald, Associate Professor of Comparative Media Studies, Massachusetts Institute of Technology, USA; Miabi Chatterji is the Co-Director of Grants at the RESIST Foundation; Sujani Reddy, Five College Assistant Professor of Asian Pacific American Studies, Department of American Studies at Amherst College, USA; and Manu Vimalassery, Visiting Assistant Professor in American Studies, Williams College, USA With a foreword by Vijay Prashad
+New Stresses in an Old Nation

+2013 978-81-250-5019-3 ₹3055 488 pp Hardback E-ISBN: 978-81-250-5134-3

+Sun Never Sets, The

+South Asian Migrants in an Age of U.S. Power

+Vivek Bald, Associate Professor of Comparative Media Studies, Massachusetts Institute of Technology, USA; Miabi Chatterji, Co-Director of Grants at the RESIST Foundation; Sujani Reddy, Five College Assistant Professor of Asian Pacific American Studies, Department of American Studies at Amherst College, USA; and Manu Vimalassery, Visiting Assistant Professor in American Studies, Williams College, USA

+With a foreword by Vijay Prashad